OFP-CDA-Mulhouse-2020/parisportif1/README.md

 ## Sprint 3 - Security Module

 Details: https://github.com/OFP-CDA-Mulhouse-2020/specs/blob/master/Security.md

-From 26/11/2020 to 10/12/2020 (tentatively)
+From 26/11/2020 to 08/12/2020

-- Create and test the User entity (unit test)
+- Create and test the User entity (unit tests)
-- Create and test the registration form using the form and validator components (functional test)
+- Create and test the registration form using the form and validator components (functional tests)
-- Create and test the connection form using the security components (functional test)
+- Create and test the login form using the security components (functional tests)
 - Setup the authentication
-- Use TDD for all tests (unit and functional)
+- Use TDD for all tests (unit and functional tests)

-Keep using git flow features for the features, start using Pull Requests to merge code change
+Keep using git flow features for the features, start using Pull Requests to merge code change Declare strict types in php and make all classes final, unless they are abstracts

+## Sprint 4 - Business objects

+Details to be provided later

+From 09/12/2020 to TBD

+- Create and test the remaining business entity (unit test)